wdi-sf-fall/notes/week_01_fundamentals/day_1_web_basics/dusk_web_intro/README.md

 HTTP is a layer above TCP.

 It specifically handles the exchange of documents.
-In our worls that's HTML documents, i.e. web pages.
+In our world that's HTML documents, i.e. web pages.

 **HTTP REQUEST and RESPONSE**

 So by typing in a url and hitting GO in your browser, what happens?

+*Diagram*

 In order to get a document, a browser needs to send a request to a server - that's an HTTP request.
 Using TCP, the request is routed through the internet to the server handling the request.
 The server executes a program and responds with an HTTP response, usually the web page that was requested.

-*Diagram*

 There are different types of HTTP Requests - they are expressed as verbs - quick overview: We will get into more detail once we talk about APIs and how to consume services on the Internet.

 * `GET` - request a document/resource, the most common request type
-* `POST` - create a resource on the server, for example creating a facebook update
+* `POST` - create a resource on the server, for example creating creating a blog entry
-* `PUT` OR `PATCH` - update a resource, for example updating your bank account
+* `PUT` OR `PATCH` - update a resource, for example updating an existing blog posting
 * `DELETE` - destroy a resource, for example deleting a todo list item

 more info: http://www.tutorialspoint.com/http/http_methods.htm